 Aaron M., International Education Volunteer in Guatemala

-Christianson Grant recipient Aaron M. is back from his 8-month volunteering trip to Guatemala.
+Christianson Fellow Aaron M. is back from his 8-month volunteering trip to Guatemala.
 Aaron shares some of his amazing experiences studying Spanish and working with three different social work and educational volunteer organizations in Guatemala:

 I have so many stories from this trip, each a rich experience that has impacted my life in countless ways.
 I am so amazed at the strength, perseverance, patience and optimism of the Guatemalan people even in the face of what was the most destructive rainy season of the last 60 years.
 Through it all, the people I met there have a joy for life that I think us Norte Americanos could learn from.
 I already miss the land of the Quetzal, but at the same time, I'm enjoying looking back at Guatemala through a different lens that comes from being home.
 I'm sure, like most other things in life, what this trip means to me now will change as the years pass by.
 But one thing is for sure, Guatemala has left its' mark on my soul forever!"